Hugo132645/emg_classification/README.md

 └─ README.md
 ```

 Note: The specific training/evaluation scripts are intentionally omitted here.
-Teams are expected to implement their own CLIs or notebooks in their respective folders using the shared common layer.
-The team members are also free to adjust the structure depending on what suits their needs.
+Members are expected to implement their own CLIs or notebooks in their respective folders using the shared common layer.
+The team is also free to adjust the structure depending on what suits their needs.

 ---